okurman/HOT/README.md

-This is a repository for accompanying codebase of the manuscript"
+This is a repository for accompanying codebase of the manuscript:

 "Sequence characteristics and an accurate model of high-occupancy target loci in the human genome" S. Hudaiberdiev and I. Ovcharenko